-The proposed site has no natural vegetation left.
-Grass species on site is a clear sign that the site is previously disturbed.
+The site has no natural vegetation.
+Grass species dominate the site which is a clear sign that the site is previously disturbed.
 Please refer to Figure 1 below and site photographs Appendix C.

-Figure 1: Photograph indicating that the site selected for the mast, Wendy house and tree to be removed, area is completely transformed.
+Figure 1: Photograph indicating that the site proposed for the mast development, the area is dominated by grass species, indicating disturbance